-Under the previous regulatory framework, the wholesale broadcasting transmission services market currently under analysis, was defined by legislation as the market for Cable Television and Radio Services market18.
-In accordance with its powers under this former framework, the MCA had identified Melita Cable plc. as having a Dominant Market Position in this market.19
+Under the previous regulatory framework, the wholesale broadcasting transmission services market currently under analysis, was defined by legislation as the market for Cable Television and Radio Services market20.
+In accordance with its powers under this former framework, the MCA had identified Melita plc. as having a Dominant Market Position in this market.21

-Consequently, Melita Cable was subject to a number of obligations detailed in the Legal Notice 399.24 Cable Systems (General) Regulations.
-Amongst other obligations, Melita Cable has to ensure adequate quality of service targets in the provision of retail and wholesale services, the publication of tariffs, provision of access, use cost oriented tariffs, and apply transparency and non-discriminatory practices.
+Consequently, Melita was subject to a number of obligations detailed in the Legal Notice 399.24 Cable Systems (General) Regulations.
+Amongst other obligations, Melita has to ensure adequate quality of service targets in the provision of retail and wholesale services, the publication of tariffs, the provision of access, the use of cost oriented tariffs, and the application of transparency and non-discriminatory practices.
 No other operator has since then been determined as having a dominant position in that market.

-04.3 Proposed withdrawal of regulation
+04.3 Withdrawal of regulation